 An eruption of flame the size of a small camp blaze blossomed into existence in the middle of the room.
 To all appearance it was nothing more than fire, but Rahab could see the intellect within it.4

-“The bugbear and the yeth hound,” Rahab said quietly to the newly summoned elemental.
+“The bugbear and the yeth hound,” Rahab said quietly to the elemental.
 “Burn freely.”

 The sentient blaze leapt into the fray against the bugbear but missed.
 Rahab did not.
 A bead of acid5 the size of large grape launched from the conjurer’s outstretched hand and burst against the bugbear’s wooly hide.
-A line of acrid smoke rose like a wick extinguished.
+A line of acrid smoke rose.
 The stench in the room was becoming noticeable.
 Still the monster swung its flail in great arcs, pressing the attack against Kara as if the elf was the only opponent in the room.
 It was all the alchemist could do to keep from being pulverized.

 Abby dodged an arrow from the human archer the bugbear had called Orik, and danced into range of the yeth hound, striking a dual blow with sword and dagger and finally killing the beast.

-The spiked ball on the end of the chain swung through the air whistling and rattling over Kara’s head as she ducked again, narrowly avoiding yet another crippling blow.
+The spiked ball on the end of the chain swung through the air, rattling over Kara’s head as she ducked again, narrowly avoiding yet another crippling blow.
 Spittle from the bugbear’s toothy maw sprayed her even as she retreated, struggling to unlimber her own bow, seeking distance that she might bring it to bear.
-To have stood toe-to-toe with the bugbear was madness: the monster was seven feet tall, three hundred pounds, and seemingly made of corded muscle and rage.
+To have stood toe-to-toe with the bugbear was madness: the monster was seven feet tall, three hundred pounds, and made of corded muscle and rage.
 Abby swung a backhand sword blow against the bugbear and her sword rang harmlessly off an armor plate.
-The bugbear ignored both the warrior and the elemental.
+The monster ignored both the warrior and the elemental.
 There was a fighting madness in his eyes.

 “I will butcher you!” the bugbear screamed in fury at Kara.
 “The spirits of your ancestors will scream!
 I will shave splinters of your bones to stab out the eyes of elf children!”

 The flail swung again, another hairline miss.
-Kara could feel the air displaced by the cruelly weighted weapon as it crushed the air.
+Kara could feel the air displaced by the weapon as it crushed the air.
 The alchemist had never seen savagery such as this.